rgadon107/Zapier/wiki.md

 ## Join the Garden Club team account on Zapier

 The Garden Club has a team account with Zapier.
-If your club responsibilities involve access to club membership or event registration data stored in Zapier, request an invitation to join the club's Zapier account.
+If your club responsibilities involve access to club membership or event registration data stored in Zapier, request an invitation to join the club's Zapier account from an account administrator.

-There are 3 administrators of the club Zapier account who can create an account invitation for you:
+There are 3 Zapier account administrators who can create an account invitation for you:
 - Robert Gadon,
 - Kristine Knowles, or
 - Peter Moe ( account owner ).